Disha-16/leetcode_POTD/README.md

 # leetcode_POTD
-all the cod ethat have been done by me in leetcode
+all the code that have been done by me in leetcode